 Employers are doing something about retention

 Employee turnover has always been on the high side in KSA, both amongst expatriates and country Nationals, especially in the private sector.
 However, employers have started tackling the issue.
-As providers of talent assessment and development solutions, we see a rising number of organisations in the Kingdom actively looking for strategies to ensure their employees stay engaged.
+As providers of talent assessment and development solutions, we see a rising number of organizations in the Kingdom actively looking for strategies to ensure their employees stay engaged.

 According to the survey, 78% of companies conduct a form of engagement survey – this is a lot higher than it would have been a few years ago.
 And when it came to their HR priorities of 2019, succession planning as well as learning and development came out top of the list.